 - Also ignored when some of the vampires start making babies.

 - Parodied a couple of times in Futurama.

 - In "A Clone of My Own", the Planet Express Ship can travel faster than the speed of light, according to Farnsworth.
 When Cubert calls him out on how blatantly wrong this is, Farnsworth explains that scientists increased the speed of light.
-Of course, it turns out that the actual explanation is that the Planet Express Ship can achieve FTL travel by moving the entire universe around it as opposed to moving itself through the universe.

 - In "The Deep South", the inhabitants of Atlanta evolved into mermaids due to consuming caffeine.
 Made even more hilarious by the fact that this is basically what happened in the Animorphs book The Mutation (the example above), only here, it's played for laughs.

 - In "Calculon 2.0", the process Prof. Farnsworth uses to revive Calculon is blatantly reminiscent of a Satanic ritual, despite his insistence that it's all science.
 Hermes lampshades it by saying "This could not be less scientific!"

 - In Cloudy with a Chance of Meatballs, main character Flint Lockwood invents a machine that turns the weather into food by "mutating" water.
 Water, as we all know, does not have a genetic code.